circularlizard/OSM-Tools/docs/members-and-sessions-plan.md

   - Member issue helpers (`hasCompleteMemberContact`, `hasCompleteOtherContacts`, `hasDoctorInfo`, `hasDuplicateEmergencyContact`, etc.).
   - Correct grouping of members into each issue category.

+### 6.5.
+Future enhancements

+- Add issue types for missing photo consent and missing medical consent.
+- Introduce severity levels (e.g. critical vs minor) for different issue types.
+- Provide an "Export to CSV" option for issue tables so leaders can share or work offline.
+- Allow leaders to mark specific issues as acknowledged/waived (e.g. parent declined to provide email).

 ---

 ## 7. Navigation updates